Bronius Krivickas

 Bronius Krivickas (17 November 1919 – 21 September 1952) was a Lithuanian writer, poet, literary critic, and anti-Soviet partisan.
-His work is mainly characterized by satire, dramaturgy, and literary criticism against the occupying Soviet state.
+His work is mainly characterized by satire and literary criticism against the occupying Soviet state.
+Among the partisans he was also widely known by his codename Vilnius.

-Having enjoyed writing at an early age, he joined the Lithuanian partisan movement in 1945 and participated in their activities as a communicator, being dubbed by fellow partisans as "the professor" until his death in 1952 when he was found hiding in a bunker and subsequently executed.
+Having enjoyed writing at an early age, Krivickas studied Lithuanian and French languages and literature at the Vytautas Magnus University.
+He participated in the activities of Vincas Mykolaitis-Putinas's Šatrija art circle and Balys Sruoga's theater seminar.
+Krivickas established himself as a literary and theater critic, as well as poet and novella writer, and also developed a friendship with Mamertas Indriliūnas.
+He joined the Lithuanian partisan movement in 1945 and participated in their activities as a communicator, being dubbed by fellow partisans as "the professor" until his death in 1952 when he was found hiding in a bunker and subsequently executed.
 Krivickas and his works were one of the main voices of anti-Soviet resistance.

 Biography

 Early life

-Bronius Krivickas was born on 17 November 1919 in the Pervalkai village of the Pasvalys District.
+Bronius Krivickas was born on 17 November 1919 in the Pervalkai village of the Pasvalys district.
 Born in a family of peasants, Krivickas had six siblings, three sisters and three brothers.
-In 1929, the family moved to the Kiauliškės village in the Biržai District.
+In 1929, the family moved to the Kiauliškės village in the Biržai district as Krivickas' parents sold their farm for a bigger one.

-Krivickas went to the Suostas primary school, and in 1938 he finished the Antanas Smetona gymnasium in Biržai, in which Krivickas read his works in social literary evenings and once even won the prize of 30 litai in an essay contest.
+Krivickas went to the Suostas primary school, and in 1938 he finished the Antanas Smetona gymnasium in Biržai, in which he read his works in social literary evenings and once even won the prize of 30 litai in an essay contest.
 The same year Krivickas started to study at the Vytautas Magnus University at the faculty of theology and philosophy, specifically Lithuanian and French language and literature.

-At the university, he joined the Šatrija art circle – a group of writers with Christian-leaning views, overseen by the writer Vincas Mykolaitis-Putinas in whose conventions Krivickas met many Lithuanian writers, and also the theatre seminar headed by the writer Balys Sruoga.
+In the university he joined the Šatrija art circle, a group of writers with Christian-leaning views, overseen by the writer Vincas Mykolaitis-Putinas in whose conventions Krivickas met many Lithuanian writers.
+Krivickas also was a part of the theatre seminar headed by the writer Balys Sruoga.
 From 1938 he wrote short novellas which appeared in the newspapers Ateitis and Studentų dienos (which he also edited).
+Krivickas was also friends with Mamertas Indriliūnas, a fellow writer and partisan.

 Activity in Vilnius

 When Lithuania received the capital Vilnius after the Soviet–Lithuanian Mutual Assistance Treaty in 1939, Krivickas and his colleagues moved there to study at Vilnius University, participating in various social activities and establishing himself as a theatre critic.
 In 1943, he completed his studies, however the university was shut down in the same year due to the Nazi occupation.
 To continue earning money and out of fear of being sent to Germany for work, from 1944 he assisted in editing the newspapers Naujoji Romuva, Darbininkas, Kūryba, XX amžius.
 On 1 October 1944, he briefly became a teacher at the Biržai gymnasium as Lithuania had a shortage of teachers.
-However, he started getting called to the NKVD headquarters, and fearing arrest, he subsequently started hiding with various partisans.
+However, he started getting called to the NKVD headquarters, and fearing arrest, he subsequently went into hiding.